 - 1. 2000 GUP Conditions E.2, 3, and 4 allow for deviations from the building area cap for each district.
 Any proposed increase in development in a district will be accompanied by an identified corresponding proposed decrease equivalent in building area in one or more of the other districts so that the overall campus-wide GUP building area cap is not exceeded.
 A cumulative maximum of 15,000 square feet of building area may be located in the Foothills District in a manner consistent with the General Plan and zoning.
 This amount may not be increased.
 Redistribution occurred in AR 8, AR 9, AR 11, AR 13, AR 14, AR 17, AR 18, and AR 21. - 2.
-Square footage is counted against the GUP building area cap in the reporting year in which the building permits are approved. - Cumulative totals include adjusted results from the current and previous annual reports.
+Square footage is counted against the GUP building area cap in the reporting year in which the building permits are approved. - 3.
+Cumulative totals include adjusted results from the current and previous annual reports.
 Also see Appendix C and/or previous annual reports for more detailed background on these cumulative totals. - 4.
 The East Campus District has a cumulative credit from previous Annual Reports.
 In FY 18, when the remaining square footage was transferred to the DAPER District for the Public Safety Building and to the Quarry District for the Center for Academic Medicine, the transfer included all remaining allocation as well as the credit from the net demolition. - 5.
 AR 18 includes a correction to the final square footages of three projects reported in AR 16 and AR 17: The Regional Loading Dock project (AR 16), the Denning House project (AR 17), due to minor design changes or revisions in calculation.
 AR 19 includes a correction to the square footage of the ChEM-H & SNI project reported in AR 17, which was reduced by 6 sf due to a revision in calculation.
 AR 20 includes corrections to the square footage of the Center for Academic Medicine and the Academic Advising and Rowing Center, reported in AR 18, due to minor changes to design.
 These revisions are also noted in Appendix C. - 6.
-In the AR 21 reporting period, the LBRE Replacement Facilities ASA was approved, which includes a GUP square footage redistribution between DAPER and West Campus Districts.
-Although the redistribution between DAPER and West Campus Districts has occurred with the ASA approval, the redistribution square footage accounting would be reported in Table 1 in the year the demolition/building permits are issued.
+In 2021, the LBRE Replacement Facilities project was approved, that included a transfer of GUP square footage from DAPER Development District to West Campus Development District.

-FIGURE 2: CUMULATIVE DEVELOPMENT ACTIVITY 12/12/00 - 8/31/23
+FIGURE 2: CUMULATIVE DEVELOPMENT ACTIVITY 12/12/00 - 8/31/24